Smarker/portfolio/README.md

 ## Known Issues

-* Refresh of a page results in 404
+* Refresh of a page results in 404 - high priority
-* images make page load slowly
+* images make page load slowly - medium priority
-* CSS transitions on nav do not display on browsers other than firefox.
+* CSS transitions on nav do not display on browsers other than firefox. - low priority

 ## Next Enhancements